MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 cd data/
 ```

-1. High-resolution recombination map from Halldorsson et al., 2019 with empirically defined genome-wide recombination rates:
+1. Recombination map from Halldorsson et al., 2019 with empirically defined genome-wide recombination rates:
 ```
 ## Download https://www.science.org/doi/suppl/10.1126/science.aau1043/suppl_file/aau1043_datas3.gz
-## Upload the file to the data/ directory in this repo
+## Upload the file to the data/ directory
 gzip -d aau1043_datas3.gz
 ```

-File `aau1043_datas3` contains averaged maternal and paternal recombination rates per genomic window.
+File `aau1043_datas3` contains averaged maternal and paternal recombination rates.

 2. 1000Genomes, HGSVC, Phase 3

-For an example, we use chromosome 6.
-If you would like to run all chromosomes, download all of the phased VCF files.
+For the example, we use all populations (2548 samples) and chromosome 6.
+If you would like to run all chromosomes, download also phased VCF files for other chromosomes.

-Phased VCF file of chromosome 6 (2548 samples):
+Phased VCF file for chromosome 6:
 ```
 wget https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/ALL.chr6.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz
 ```

-and index file (same point about chromosomes):
+and index file (same point as about chromosomes):
 ```
 wget https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/ALL.chr6.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz.tbi
 ```